-Certain antibodies are carried down with the precipitates formed when the serum containing them reacts under proper conditions with an antiserum; e.g., diphtheria antitoxin is precipitated when added to the serum of a rabbit immunized to horse serum.
-As the precipitates formed in the precipitin reaction, when injected into a guinea pig, make it passively hypersensitive to the protein used as antigen in the precipitin reaction, it would seem that the precipitin and the anaphylactic antibody are identical (Weil), or at least closely associated.
-(See Chapter IX.)
+Certain antibodies are carried down with the precipitates formed in the precipitin reaction when the serum containing them reacts under proper conditions with an antiserum; e.g., diphtheria antitoxin is precipitated when added to the serum of a rabbit immunized to horse serum.128 As the precipitates formed in the precipitin reaction, when injected into a guinea pig, make it passively hypersensitive to the protein used as antigen in the precipitin reaction, it would seem that the precipitin and the anaphylactic antibody are identical (Weil),129 or at least closely associated.
+(For details see Chapter IX.)